stevekm/minio-workflow-demo/README.md

 Demo for using [MinIO](https://min.io/) object store with Nextflow and CWL workflows.

+This demo shows how to import files from the filesystem into MinIO with custom metadata, then use those files as inputs in CWL and Nextflow workflows.

 The included `Makefile` contains the commands used in the demonstration, along with the system environment configurations needed to run them more easily.
 See the `Makefile` contents for the exact commands being used at each step.

 # Usage